Embed Your Webchat Channel

 window.postMessage(JSON.stringify(message), "*");

-The following input messages are supported:
+The following input message types are supported:

 Description